fenago/machine-learning-essentials-module1/lab_guides/lab_6.md

-In the previous lab, we discussed a few cost functions such as,
+Earlier, we discussed a few cost functions such as,

 - Mean Absolute Error
 - Mean Square Error